mkoohafkan/mkoohafkan.github.io/_posts/2020-01-30-generating-networks-from-polylines-with-arcgis.md

 layout:     post
 title:      Generating networks from polylines with ArcGIS
 date:       2020-01-30 20:00:00
-summary:    Converting a polyline layer to a network object isn't complicated, but it can get finicky.
+summary:    Converting a polyline layer to a network object isn't conceptually complicated, but implementation can be finicky.
 Here's one way to do it with ArcGIS.
 categories: codemonkey r arcpy reticulate arcgis
 commentIssueId: 43
 ---